You can quickly update bots to a secure, stable, and default package version across multiple bots.

 1. Navigate to Administration > Bot update.

-2. Click the Update Bots drop-down and click Package Version.
+2. Click Update Bots > > Package Version.

 1. Name: Shows a system-generated name for the update function.

-2. Optional: Description: Add a description for the update package version function.
+2. Description (optional): Add a description for the update package version function.

 Note: If you downgrade the packages, then the bot might show an error.
 This happens because the higher version of the package might have additional attributes that are not available in the lower version.

-4. On the Select bots to update page, update bots and dependencies using:
+4. On the Select bots to update page, update the following:

-• Latest version: Click the Latest version tab to select the latest version of the bot.
+• Latest version: To select the latest version of the bot.

-• Production label: Click the Production label tab to select the labeled version of the bot.
+• Production label: To select the labeled version of the bot.

 Tip: You can use the search field to find a Task Bot quickly.